CartoDB/documentation/app/content/cloud-native-workspace/developers/carto-for-developers.md

 *Expand more info* button: defines the requested authentication method for the token endpoint.
 Possible values are 'None' (public application without a client secret), 'Post' (application uses HTTP POST parameters) or 'Basic' (application uses HTTP Basic).
 This option is only available for 'Machine to Machine' and 'Regular Web Application'.

-You can access the drop-down menu for selecting your application type by clicking the arrow in the right corner:
+You can access the drop-down menu for selecting your token endpoint authentication method by clicking the arrow in the right corner:

 ![Developers application type](/img/cloud-native-workspace/developers/developers_token_endpoint.png)